 Top 10 Sustainable Companies (Hint: Apple is not on it)

 Time Magazine recently published the top 500 most sustainable companies.
-We are going to look at the to ten and the bottom 10.
+We are going to look at the top ten and the bottom 10.

 TIME and data firm Statista have created a rigorous methodology with which to measure the world’s most sustainable companies for 2024.
 The companies at the top of the list have signed on to some of the most respected climate programs, including the 1.5°C target from the Science Based Targets initiative (SBTi), and receive high scores from CDP (formerly the Carbon Disclosure Project).